publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch12/schII/m__us_usc_t16_s824o.md

     (f) __Changes in Electric Reliability Organization rules__

         The Electric Reliability Organization shall file with the Commission for approval any proposed rule or proposed rule change, accompanied by an explanation of its basis and purpose.
 The Commission, upon its own motion or complaint, may propose a change to the rules of the ERO.
-A proposed rule or proposed rule change shall take effect upon a finding by the Commission, after notice and opportunity for comment, that the change is just, reasonable, not unduly discriminatory or preferential, is in the public interest, and satisfies the requirements of subsection (c) of this section.
+A proposed rule or proposed rule change shall take effect upon a finding by the Commission, after notice and opportunity for comment, that the change is just, reasonable, not unduly discriminatory or preferential, is in the public interest, and satisfies the requirements of subsection (c).

     (g) __Reliability reports__